Red Leaders for a New Chicago logo with White Star on op

 the Field Foundation and the MacArthur Foundation

 The Leaders for a New Chicago Award celebrates its seventh year in 2025.
-This unique initiative provides a $50,000 no-strings-attached award for individual leaders and a $25,000 general operating grant for their affiliated not-for-profit organizations.
-This year, the award will be given to eight leaders who are bringing transformative change to their communities.
+This unique initiative provides a $50,000 no-strings-attached prize for individual leaders and a $25,000 general operating grant for their affiliated not-for-profit organizations.
+On May 20, we were delighted to announce the eight leaders comprising the 2025 cohort, each of whom are redefining civic leadership and reimagining our city’s future.

 About the Leaders for a New Chicago Award